Main aim

 “TEST 1”

-Listening for gist
+Listening for gist (Story #1)

-Your story should include:
+Your listening text should include:

 - was/were about to (to describe a near future event in the story)

-Here’s an example of a story about Marge and Homer Simpson (inspired from The Simpsons Fandom Wiki, “The Way We Was”:
+Here’s an example story about Marge and Homer Simpson (inspired from The Simpsons Fandom Wiki, “The Way We Was”):

 I met Homer in 1974, while I was studying in my senior year at high school.
 I had been attending a feminist rally all day, but I climbed on top of one of the teacher’s cars and broke the windscreen, and so I got a detention.
 Homer had been smoking in the toilets that day and he had a detention too.
 I was feeling tired and angry as I walked to the detention room.
 Just as I was about to turn around and run out of the school, I heard two boys laughing.
 They were walking towards the detention room.
 One of them was Homer.
 He had a huge smile and our eyes met…

-Remind students of this couple and ask them to remember their ideas about how they met.
-Then play the recording to the class, asking them to listen and check if their predictions were correct.
-Depending on your story, you may need to pre-teach some vocabulary before they listen.
-The recording should only tell the first half of the story – your students will come up with the second half at the end of the lesson.
-Conduct feedback as a class.
+Ask learners to recall their predictions and listen to check if they were correct.
+Pre-teach any essential vocabulary if needed before they listen.
+Remember, the recording should only tell the first half of the story – your students will come up with the second half at the end of the lesson.

-Reading for gist
+Reading for gist (Story #2)

-- Describing events before the story happened
+- Events before the story happened

-- Setting the scene for the main events in the story
+- Setting the scene

-- Describing the main events
+- Main events

-- Describing a near future event in the story
+- Near future events in the past

 - I walked in